zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ### Implement a periodic call (heartbeat) to the API ML Discovery Service

-After successful registration, a service must send a heartbeat periodically to the Discovery Service to indicate that the service is available.
-When the Discovery Service does not receive a heartbeat after certain period of time, it removes the service instance from the registry.
+After successful registration, configure your service to send a heartbeat periodically to the Discovery Service.
+This hearbeat indicates that the service is available.
+When the Discovery Service does not receive a heartbeat after set period of time, it removes the service instance from the registry.

 **Note:** We recommend that the interval for the heartbeat is no longer than 30 seconds.